Act for the Development of Tourism

 Article 36

-For the safety of tourists, the competent authorities of aquatic leisure activities may impose restrictions on the types, range, time and behaviors in aquatic leisure activities.
+For the safety of tourists, the competent authorities of aquatic leisure activities may impose restrictions on the types, range, time, and behaviors in aquatic leisure activities.
 The competent authorities may also announce the areas in which aquatic leisure activities are forbidden.
 The competent authorities shall, in consultation with other related authorities, promulgate the related management for regulation.

-Anyone who takes customers to engage in water recreation activities if in a profit-seeking manner shall obtain liability insurance and shall obtain personal injury insurance for the tourists.
+Anyone who takes customers to engage in water recreation activities if in a profit-seeking manner shall obtain liability insurance and shall obtain personal injury insurance for tourists.
 The same applies to anyone who provides sites or equipment for tourists to engage in water recreation activities if in a profit-seeking manner.

 The benefits and minimum insured amounts of the liability insurance under the preceding paragraph, shall be determined by the competent authority in the management measures of the first paragraph.